On the modularity of reducible mod l Galois representations: Preliminaries on Eisenstein series

-Let $s$ be a cusp of~$X_0(N)$ which is $\Gamma_0(N)$-equivalent to~$1/v$ where $v\mid N$.
+Let $s$ be a cusp of~$X_0(N)$.
+Since $N$ is squarefree, we have that $s$ is $\Gamma_0(N)$-equivalent to~$1/v$ where $v\mid N$.
 Let $M$ be a divisor of~$N$.
 Then, according to Proposition ~\ref{prop:constant_term} the constant term of the Fourier expansion of~$\alpha_ME_k$ at the cusp~$s$ is